• Skip to main content

 “Certified” personal trainers are created every week with simple weekend certifications and online quizzes, and the biggest trainer certification bodies in the United States (NSCA, NASM, ACSM and ACE) only require that you purchase their textbook and sit for a test comprised of reacting to videos and multiple choice.

-Trainers who pursue “certified personal trainer” status with the most reputable bodies will do so in about 1-6 months of diligent reading, and at no point will they have to physically demonstrate their knowledge to a peer and be graded upon their demonstration of the material.
+Trainers who pursue “certified personal trainer” status with the most reputable bodies will do so in about 1-6 months of diligent reading, and at no point will they be required to physically demonstrate their knowledge to a peer and be graded upon their demonstration of the material.

 With all of the above in mind, you can reliably expect to face an immense amount of competition as a career trainer out of the gate.
-There are newly minted trainers every week “chasing their passion” who will perform the job on the cheap, and it’s already difficult enough for the general public to discern the quality of a trainer other than on the basis of their abs.
+There are newly minted trainers every week “chasing their passion” who will perform the job on the cheap, and it’s already difficult enough for the general public to discern the quality of a trainer other than based on rock-hard abs.

 The easiest way to differentiate yourself from your competition is to have a niche, and pursue being an expert in it.
 Often such a specialization will not be one speciality such as fat loss, but the combination of 2-4 niches to form one ultra-niche.
 An example could be specializing in training for fat loss for male tech workers on visas looking to date beautiful women in America.